The Most Iconic 80s Board Games That Still Hold Up

 80s board games - A Trivial Pursuit board game with a circular track is set up.
 The board features colorful question categories.
 Game pieces, dice, and a rulebook are included.
 Two white boxes are placed on either side of the board.

-The ultimate trivia game that tested players’ knowledge across various categories.
-Trivial Pursuit quickly became a household staple and a go-to for game nights.
+The ultimate trivia game that tested player’s knowledge across various categories.
+Trivial Pursuit quickly was a household staple and a go-to for game nights.
 Its challenging questions made it a hit with adults and trivia buffs.

 2. Pictionary (1985)